About USAID EPA

 Through its Energy Policy Activity, USAID helps Bosnia and Herzegovina attract investment and integrate its energy market into regional and EU markets.
-USAID’s implementing partner for this five-year $7.5 million project is Advanced Engineering Associates International.
+USAID’s implementing partner for this five-year $7.5 million project is DT Global.

 As one of Bosnia and Herzegovina’s (BiH) most important export sectors, the energy sector has the potential to be a major engine for economic growth in BiH.
 The sector is also relevant for the country’s accession to the EU, as development of competitive energy markets is required by the EU and the Energy Community Treaty.
 Meanwhile, the country is 100 percent dependent on a single source and pipeline for natural gas: Russia.
 BiH energy sector stakeholders need assistance not only to diversify the country’s source of gas supply but also to establish an investor-friendly legislative and regulatory framework and integrate the energy sector into regional and EU energy markets.